 - Soften cream cheese and melt butter in microwave.

-- Grind erythritol in coffee grinder or magic bullet.
+- Grind natural sweetener blend in coffee grinder or magic bullet.

 - Beat cream cheese and pumpkin until smooth and without lumps.